ecilasun/tinysys/README.md

 - 4096 CSRs x 32 bits (some registers reserved for CPU and some are immutable)
 - All CPUs have access to each-other's CSR register files via memory mapped addresses
 - DMA unit with optional zero-masking for 16 byte aligned or unaligned (target only) memory copies
-- DMA supports two coherency modes (cpu coherent or not)
+- DMA supports two coherency modes; cpu coherent and noncoherent
 - Integer multiply / divide units per CPU
 - Software, hardware and timer interrupts per CSR per core
 - 16Kbytes of direct mapped instruction cache (256 lines x 64 bytes)
 - 32Kbytes of direct mapped data cache (512 lines x 64 bytes)
 - 128 bit AXI4 bus with 32 bit address line
-- Memory arbiter for on-board devices
+- Memory arbiter for on-board device system memory access (round-robin)
-- Memory mapped external hardware
+- Memory mapped external hardware (audio / video etc)
 - 16 bit stereo audio output chip (24 bit native in reality, might extend later)
-- DVI 1.0 compatible video output via external chip (12 bits per pixel, RGB or paletted modes)
+- DVI 1.0 compatible video output via external chip (12 bits per pixel, RGB or paletted modes - note: this chip is deprecated, will be replaced later)
 - SDCard for file I/O
 - 4 debug LEDs (also shared by OS as indicators)
 - Custom preemptive multitasking OS, with file I/O and basic memory allocator via syscalls
 - Optionally, a rom.bin image can be loaded from SDCard to replace the OS in ROM
-- ESP32S3 on board for I/O handling (UART serial for CLI and other future connectivity)
+- ESP32S3 on board for I/O handling (UART serial connected directly for CLI and other future connectivity, running at 460800 baud)
-- The ESP chip also gives USB serial access and BLE serial terminal access to the board
+- Future revisions will use USB-OTG on the ESP32S3 module to allow for mass storage access to the device
 - 16Kbytes mailbox memory for task scheduler + general purpose use (uncached)
 - 16Kbytes of scratchpad memory for inter-processor communications or temporary data storage (uncached)
 - Horizontal blanking interrupts to synchronize CPU with VPU for video effects or interrupt driven vsync page flip